egauci/tenon-api-client/README.md

 - filter -- an array of tIDs to filter out of the results.
 Actually it leaves resultSet unmolested, but creates a new array, resultSetFiltered, with these particular errors filtered out.
 Default is the empty array: [].
 - cssUrlReplacer -- a function which receives a CSS URL as its parameter and returns a replacement.
 See below for more on this.
+This applies only if *url* is a path to a local html file.
+- inline -- if present should be a *function* or *false.* If false then it suppresses inlining of local Javascript and CSS.
+If a function, it will be used for inlining in place of the companion inliner.js module.
+The function must accept a config object with one property -- fname, containing a string path to the HTML file.
+It must return a promise and fulfill that promise with a string that we will send to the Tenon API as the *src* parameter.
+Any other value (including null and undefined) will cause normal inlining with the companion inliner module.
+This property applies only if *url* is a path to a local html file.

 The only Tenon API parameter that cannot be passed is *src*.
 The module requires the *url* property and will populate src if *url* points to a local file.

-IMPORTANT: If the given url is a local file (it doesn't start with "http") this module will inline all local Javascript and CSS.
+IMPORTANT: If the given url is a local file (it doesn't start with "http") and the *inline* property in the configuration is not false or a function, this module will inline all local Javascript and CSS.
 For example:

     <link rel="stylesheet" href="css/combo.css" media="screen">